 Natural Language Processing (NLP) aims to acquire, understand and generate human languages such as English, French, Tamil, Hindi, etc. A language is a system, a set of symbols, and a set of rules (or grammar).

 NLP is a convenient description for all attempts to use computers to process natural language.
 NLP is also an area of artificial intelligence research that attempts to reproduce the human interpretation of language for computer system processing.
 The ultimate goal of NLP is to determine a system of language, words, relations, and conceptual information that can be used by computer logic to implement artificial language interpretation.

 NLP includes anything a computer needs to understand natural language (written or spoken) and also generate the natural language.
 To build computational natural language systems, we need Natural Language Understanding (NLU) and Natural Language Generation (NLG).

-NLG systems convert information from computer databases into normal-sounding human language, and NLU systems convert samples of human language into more representation that are easier for computer programs to manipulate.
+NLG systems convert information from computer databases into normal-sounding human language, and NLU systems convert samples of human language into more representation that is easier for computer programs to manipulate.

-Read More: Why to use Artifical Neural Network?
+Read More: Why to use Artificial Neural Network?

 Components of NLP